shiltemann/training-material/topics/proteomics/tutorials/clinical-mp-discovery/tutorial.md

 # Abstract

-This tutorial can be followed with any user-defined database but would work best if the clinical metaproteomics database generation module was used (see [Database Generation Module tutorial](https://github.com/subinamehta/training-material/blob/main/topics/proteomics/tutorials/clinical-mp-database-generation/tutorial.md)).
+This tutorial can be followed with any user-defined database but would work best if the clinical metaproteomics database generation module was used (see [Database Generation tutorial](https://github.com/subinamehta/training-material/blob/main/topics/proteomics/tutorials/clinical-mp-database-generation/tutorial.md)).
 The MetaNovo tool generates a more manageable database that contains identified proteins.
 The MetaNovo-generated database merged with Human SwissProt (reviewed only) and contaminants (cRAP) databases to generate a compact database (~21.2k protein sequences) that will be used for peptide identification.

 # Peptide identification